turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

 ```

 ### List the node details of each instance
-Gain insights into the specific details of each instance node in your Google Cloud Redis database, such as the creation time and location.
+Gain insights into the specific details of each instance node in your GCP Memorystore Redis database, such as the creation time and location.
 This can be particularly useful for troubleshooting or for optimizing your database's performance and security.

 ```sql+postgres
 select